nachocab/clickme/README.md

 Thank you **Yihui Xie**.
 The [knitr](https://github.com/yihui/knitr) R package has shown me the importance of building bridges across technologies, while also turning my scientific ramblings into reproducible work.

 Thank you **Hadley Wickam**.
 The [testthat](https://github.com/hadley/test_that) R package has been consistently saving my butt since I started coding for a living.

+There are other fine people trying to move visualization to the browser.
+Check out [rCharts](http://rcharts.io/) by Ramnath Vaidyanathan.